-- Parents are informed in advance of the collaboration with a trainee; - The intern is accompanied by a permanent supervisor (pedagogical employee)

-- The pedagogical employee determines the work of the trainee and the independence with which they can do their work;

-- Contributing knowledge and skills in practice aimed at the future professional position;

-- Learning a professional attitude;

-- Promoting personal development;

-- Promoting independent working;

-- The pedagogical staff member remains responsible for out-of-school care.
-The intern will perform tasks such as:

-- Household tasks;

-- Performing activities with children;

-- Guiding children;

-- Picking up children at school;

-- o Parent contacts;

-- Comments regarding the trainees can be discussed by parents with the location manager at the relevant location of Sportstuif.
+- Parents are informed in advance of the collaboration with a trainee; - The intern is accompanied by a permanent supervisor (pedagogical employee) - The pedagogical employee determines the work of the trainee and the independence with which they can do their work; - Contributing knowledge and skills in practice aimed at the future professional position; - Learning a professional attitude; - Promoting personal development; - Promoting independent working; - The pedagogical staff member remains responsible for out-of-school care.
+The intern will perform tasks such as: - Household tasks; - Performing activities with children; - Guiding children; - o Picking up children at school, under the guidance of a pedagogical worker from Sportstuif; - Parent contacts; - Comments regarding the trainees can be discussed by parents with the location manager at the relevant location of Sportstuif.